 The sprinkler system on campus is very sustainable.
 While it may seem that the sprinklers are being wasteful because occasionally they are on in the rain, the system relies on data regarding water in the soil to determine how often and how much water should be used when sprinkling.
 Also, the sprinklers accommodate the next day for any excessive watering the previous day.

-Sustainability Services employees work-study, and on occasion non-work-study, students.
-If you are interested in being a part of the Sustainability Services team, please contact Travis Freidman (Sustainability & Energy Manager) at firstname.lastname@example.org or Career and Employment Services (CES).
+Sustainability Services employs work-study, and on occasion non-work-study, students.
+If you are interested in being a part of the Sustainability Services team, please contact Career and Employment Services (CES) or Sustainability Services (firstname.lastname@example.org).

-Send us an email at email@example.com or give us a call at campus extension x1560.
+Send us an email at email@example.com or give us a call at (253)879-1560.
 Our staff will address your feedback as soon as possible and all comments, questions, concerns, and suggestions are welcome.